-(b) Accounting standards and interpretations effective in future periods (Continued)
+(b) New accounting standards and interpretations effective during the year (Continued)

 IFRS 3 - Business Combinations ("IFRS 3") and IFRS 11 - Joint Arrangements ("IFRS 11") were amended in December 2017.
 IFRS 3 was amended to clarify that when a party to a joint arrangement obtains control of a business that is a joint operation, it re-measures previously held interests in that business.
-IFRS 11 was amended to clarify that when a party that participates in, but does not have joint control of, a joint operation obtains joint control of a business that is a joint operation, the entity does not remeasure previously held interests in that business.
+IFRS 11 was amended to clarify that when a party that participates in, but does not have joint control of, a joint operation obtains joint control of a business that is a joint operation, the entity does not re-measure previously held interests in that business.